hannahilea/hannahilea.github.io/blog/houseplant-programming/src.md

 - It's held together with [string and electrical tape and visibly disorganized wires](../slide-whistle-trombone-champ-controller/)...
 - I have to do [manual restarts after the power goes off](../clapping-music-for-flip-disc-displays/)...

-In the world of houseplant programming none of these statements are apology-worthy.
-In a workplace, about a project that is intended for productionization[^productionization] and mass dissemination?
+In the world of houseplant programming none of these statements are apology-worthy.[^potted] In a workplace, about a project that is intended for productionization[^productionization] and mass dissemination?
 Sure, production-ready code---code that has a job, or provides the infrastructure for a job---needs to be some flavor of robust and tested and reliable.
 For a project that lives in my house and does what I need it to and periodically needs a little extra help?
 No worries.

 [^productionization]: What is "production code"?
 Everyone seems to have their own non-standardized definition, but in general, it is code that is being actively used by someone other than its creator, such that some flavor of stability and uptime is expected.